AntsInMyEy3sJohnson/KnowledgeBaseOpenShiftKubernetes/99_KubernetesBook/02_service_discovery.md

 * Kubernetes will load-balance requests made to that IP across all pods identified by the service object's label selectors
 * The cluster IP can be given a DNS address because it is stable.
 Thus, clients can simply refer to the DNS entry pointing to the cluster IP, and which pod they talk to is handled for them by Kubernetes
 * Within the same namespace, the service name can be used to call the pods identified by the service object's label selectors
+* Caution: A service object with is cluster IP doesn't yet expose pods to outside of the cluster -- it only makes them reachable from within the cluster

 ### DNS service
 * The DNS service enabling this kind of behavior is enabled by a service itself being managed by Kubernetes